-- (i) a notice of the right to be represented; and - (j) contact information for the EEC unit that receives appeal requests.
+(i) a notice of the right to be represented; and

+(j) contact information for the EEC unit that receives appeal requests.

-All notices required by EEC regulation and policy will be deemed adequately served if they are mailed via regular mail to parents at their last known address, or if they are otherwise mailed or delivered to parents based on the contact information that they maintain with their Subsidy Administrator.
+All notices required by EEC regulation and policy will be deemed adequately served if they are mailed via regular mail to parents at their last known address, or if they are otherwise mailed or delivered to parents based on the contact information that they maintain with their contracted child care educator/provider or CCR&RSubsidy Administrator.